 TaiJi and other internal movement patterns like BaGua Nei Gong are holistic exercise for life.
 I run simple movement forms for beginners for six week periods that teach the basic principles of movement structure inherent in all the internal martial arts forms.
 These principles of alignment and movement are also the ones I use as an osteopath and exercise scientist in clinic.
 Great for posture they also lend themselves to meditative movement and relaxation.

 Learning TaiJi is a skill for life.
 It's invulnerable to exercise fashions.
 Its a skill with enduring meaningfulness and I've personally found the learning and enjoyment keeps unfolding.
 It becomes completely yours which is a big reason I really enjoy sharing it-it's great to learn skills from others but I feel sad when I see people become dependent on experts to exercise.
 Learning a few simple principles removes the mystery and gives you the joy of self-empowerment for free for life.
-Really a useful and popular way to engage seniors in movement for life and falls.
-Please contact the mullumbimby clinic to place your details, the medical centres new open plan floor will be open for classes early 2019.
+Really a useful and popular way for seniors to engage in movement for life.
+Please contact the mullumbimby medical center to place your details, the medical centers new open plan floor will be open for classes early 2019.

 Swimmers Biomechanical assessment